ishandutta0098/lancedb-multimodal-myntra-fashion-search-engine/README.md

 - `--limit_max`: Maximum limit for number of results
 - `--limit_default`: Default limit for number of results

+**Note:**
+To ensure the arguments get accepted by streamlit as script arguments, you need to add an additional `--` as a separator as shown above.

 ### Usage

 Follow the on-screen instructions on the Streamlit app to perform searches.
 You can search using text queries or by uploading an image to find similar fashion items.